 Blessed with natural beauty, golden beaches and a rich sense of history, Ballina is the sort of town postcards were made for.

-Places to visit in Ballina
+Things to do & see in Ballina

 Whether you’re at the beach, strolling through the park or enjoying superb seafood, every day is one to remember in Ballina.

 Ballina’s famous Big Prawn was almost demolished in 2009, but pro-prawn sentiment in the community prevailed.
 After a $400,000 restoration in 2013, the giant prawn now sits in a Bunnings car park, opposite some of Ballina’s best seafood shops.

 With 32km (20mi) of coastline to choose from, including spectacular surf breaks and sheltered coves, you’ll have no trouble finding a beach to suit you.
 Patrolled beaches include Lighthouse Beach, Shelly Beach, Sharpes Beach, Seven Mile Beach and South Ballina Beach.